djeada/Flask-Blog/README.md

 ## TODO

+- [ ] Add exception handling to all python files that are interacting with the DB.
 - [ ] Introduce variables to CSS
 - [ ] Test on different devices
 - [ ] Make full project specification